In this tutorial, we share 5 easy ways to export the pages of a PDF as individual JPEG or PNG images on Mac for free.

 5) Finally, click Save.

-Important: This method doesn’t support exporting all or multiple PDF pages as several individual images.
+Important: This method may not support exporting all or multiple PDF pages as several individual images.
 Watch this and read the video description to understand what happens when you select all the pages of the PDF and export them as PNG images.

-Use the Shortcuts app to convert PDF to image on Mac
+2. Use the Shortcuts app to convert a PDF to image

 This method lets you convert all pages of a PDF into individual images.

-1) Open the Shortcuts app and click the plus button.
+1) Open the Apple Shortcuts app on your Mac and click the plus button to build a new shortcut.

-3) Optional: You can click the blue “PNG image” word and set it as JPEG or set it to Ask Each Time.
+3) Optional: You can click the blue “PNG image” word and set it as JPEG or set it to Variables > Ask Each Time.

 4) Click the blue “PDF” word and set it to Shortcut Input.

-6) Type Save File in the search box on the top-right and add double click to add this action to the shortcut.
+6) Type Save File in the search box on the top-right and double-click to add this action to the shortcut.

-7) Click the settings icon from the top right and check Use as Quick Action.
-Below that, also check Finder and other services as desired.
+7) Click the info button ⓘ or the settings icon from the top right and check Use as Quick Action.
+Below that, check Finder and other services as desired.

-8) Give your shortcut a name.
+8) Give your shortcut a name from the top right.
 You can also customize the icon.

 9) Finally, click the tiny red button to save and close the window.
 You have successfully built the shortcut to convert all pages of a PDF to images on Mac.